“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 If I could only pick one, spruce would be it.
 Good pieces are a Goldilocks blend of responsiveness, power, richness, resonance, clarity, expressiveness, dependability, and beauty.
 Amazingly, it typically gets better sounding year after year for decades, as well as warmer in color.

 There are several species, and even more varieties and regional specialties.
-Swiss spruce (often moonwood) is my very favorite, but Engelmann, Sitka, Lutz, Carpathian, and others can be wonderful.
+Swiss spruce (often moonwood) is consistently a great performer, and Engelmann is another dreamy choice.
 As always, the individual set is more important than the species.

 Spruce is quite light and bright in appearance, often with lustrous cross grain silking.
 If you like the tonal qualities but want a deeper/mellower color, spruce takes dye stains very well.
-This opens the door to beautiful single tones and sunbursts, from redwood and honey burst to screamin’ cherry red.
-As for “vanilla”…read on.
+This opens the door to beautiful single tones and sunbursts, from palest amber and honey-burst to screamin’ cherry red.
+As for “vanilla”–btw, among the world’s most expensive spices!–read on.

-If spruce weren’t so amazing–especially the magical way it matures with time–I would be a slave to sinker redwood.
-Actually…I AM a slave.
+If spruces weren’t so amazing I would be a slave to sinker redwood.
+Actually…I AM a slave!
 The appearance and tone of good sets are mesmerizing, and it typically plays to its ultimate potential sooner than spruce.
 A different voice than spruce, you’ll probably know by playing which one you want.
 Try to have someone play for you as well as playing it yourself, so you can hear from both the player and audience perspectives.

 Port Orford cedar

-Native to a tiny strip of coastal Oregon, very stiff and light, highly fragrant, and prized among other things for Japanese temple building, POC is a very fine wood.
-Your case will be fragrant forever, make sure you like it!
+Native to a tiny strip of coastal Oregon, very stiff, long sustain, highly fragrant, and prized among other things for Japanese temple building, POC is a very fine wood.
+Your uke case will be fragrant forever!

-Western redcedar is another outstanding wood (especially for nylon stringed instruments), admired for developing a full warm sound sooner than spruce.
-Relatively soft, it wears more easily from right hand contact, especially flamenco-like percussion techniques.
+Western redcedar is another outstanding wood, admired for developing a full warm sound sooner than spruce.
+Relatively soft, it wears more easily from right hand contact, especially percussion techniques.
 There are effective ways to address this, including tap plates, pick guards, and thin plastic film that stays in place from static charge.

-Traditional for ukes and often quite flashy in appearance, light to medium density hardwoods like koa and mahogany can be excellent top woods.
-Typically a bit less responsive in the higher frequencies, they are often described as being “warm” in sound.
+Traditional for ukes and often quite flashy in appearance, medium density hardwoods like koa and mahogany can be fine top woods.
+Typically less responsive in the higher frequencies, they are often described as being “warm” in sound.

 Lustrous and stable, Honduras mahogany is great stuff, the mainstay of old Martin ukuleles and a zillion great guitars.
 The color gets so rich over time you may want to nibble on it…but don’t.